sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Changelog/HOME.md

   - Add Return on Investment pattern
   - Add OPERAS method pattern
 - Add a Glossary containing terminology used in this tome
-- Add LUA filter to include pagebreaks into the markdown
+- Add LUA filter to include page breaks into the markdown
 - GitOps: Quality of life gitops updates:
   - Add Issue template for pattern suggestions
   - Add Issue template for Learning Resource recommendations/Reviews